sudomesh/sudowrt-firmware/README.md

 ```
 (please add output)
 ```

+Now got to https://sudoroom.org/wiki/Mesh/WalkThrough to flash the firmware onto your router.
 # the "hard" way
 If you'd rather build the firmware without Docker, please keep reading.